SettleMint

 Key flows

-Index of the seven most important system flows in DALP, covering platform operations and asset lifecycle capabilities with links to detailed walkthroughs.
+Index of the main DALP system flows, covering shared platform operations, asset lifecycle capabilities, feed updates, and settlement workflows with links to detailed walkthroughs.

 Platform flows

 These flows represent core platform operations.
-Every asset lifecycle action depends on one or more of them.
+Every asset lifecycle change depends on one or more of them.

 FlowTriggerOutcomeKey components